THE VIRTUAL CHURCH OF TODAY

 Are you ready to Become an Global Member?
 Complete the global membership form online.
 Once you submit the online form, our pastoral team members will contact you go over your membership form and give you additional information to help you on your new journey with us here at KOGFC.

-(All Eastern Standard Time)
+(All Services are Eastern Standard Time)

 Check your local listing